Helios Airways Flight 522: Lawsuits and criminal proceedings

 In December 2011, shortly after the end of the case in Cyprus, a new trial began in a Greek magistrate's court in which Pantazis, Kikkides, Stoimenov, and Helios Airways chief engineer Alan Irwin were charged with manslaughter.
 All except Irwin had been previously charged and acquitted by the Cypriot authorities.
 In April 2012, all were found guilty and sentenced to 10 years' imprisonment, and remained free on bail pending an appeal.

 By 2013, Irwin succeeded in his appeal.
 All the other defendants lost their appeals.
 Their sentence of 10 years was ordered to stand, but the defendants were given the option to buy out their sentence for around €79,000 each.
 Stoimenov was spared time in jail after the intervention of the Bulgarian government, who felt that he was innocent of the charges.

 Greek investigators blamed the crash of Flight 522 on human error, after the aircraft failed to pressurize after taking off from Larnaca.
 Prosecutors in both Greece and Cyprus blamed airline officials for cutting corners on safety operations, while also arguing that they failed to act on advice that the pilots did not meet the necessary aviation standards.

 Relatives of the dead filed a class action suit against the Cypriot government—specifically the Department of Civil Aviation (DCA)—for negligence that led to the air disaster.
 They claimed that the DCA had ignored airlines' loose enforcement of regulations, and that in general the department cut corners in flight safety.

 In popular culture

-The Discovery Channel Canada/National Geographic TV series Mayday featured the accident in a season-four episode titled "Ghost Plane".
+The Discovery Channel Canada/National Geographic Channel TV series Mayday featured the accident in a season-four episode titled "Ghost Plane".

-The TV series Ghost Whisperer featured a two-part special called "Free Fall" and "The One", where a passenger plane is flying around in the air due to everyone on board having died from a lack of oxygen.
-These episodes were broadcast on 28 April and 5 May in 2006, one year after the accident.
+The CBS series Ghost Whisperer featured a two-part special called "Free Fall" and "The One", where a passenger plane is flying around in the air due to everyone on board having died from a lack of oxygen.
+These episodes were broadcast on 27 April and 5 May in 2006, eight months after the accident.

 The 2020 novel Lost Love Song by Minnie Darke adapted the accident as a plot device.
 In the novel, a fictional Australian airliner crashes in the ocean, but almost all other circumstances are the same.